 Quality education is essential to fostering healthy citizenship.
 Interview with Haldis Holst,

 right to join a union

 The International Declaration of Human Rights declares that all workers have a right to join a union.
-A RadioLabour special report featuring Eleanor Roosevelt and the ITUC's General-Secretary, Sharan Burrow
+A RadioLabour special report featuring Eleanor Roosevelt and the ITUC's former General-Secretary, Sharan Burrow

 UN told to investigate murder of Mexican student teachers

 In September 2014 43 young student teachers were murdered in Mexico.
 Six labour organizations have jointly filed a complaint with the UN’s Human Rights Council.
 A RadioLabour interview with Louis Malfaro, the President of the Texas branch of the American Federation of Teachers.